observeinc/terraform-provider-observe/docs/resources/monitor_v2.md

 page_title: "observe_monitor_v2 Resource - terraform-provider-observe"
 subcategory: ""
 description: |-
-  NOTE: This feature is still in development.
-It is not meant for customer use yet.
   Monitors provide a configurable way to alert when conditions about incoming data are matched.
 These alerts can optionally also be forwarded to notification receivers like email and webhooks using shared or single-monitor actions to configure the template and destinations to configure the receiver.
 ---
 # observe_monitor_v2

-NOTE: This feature is still in development.
-It is not meant for customer use yet.

 Monitors provide a configurable way to alert when conditions about incoming data are matched.
 These alerts can optionally also be forwarded to notification receivers